VedVar43789/watts-the-problem/README.md

 | 2010 | Minnesota | MRO  | East North Central  | cold             | -1.5          | severe weather   | heavy wind     | 3000     | NaN         | 70000              | 2010-10-26 20:00:00      | 2010-10-28 22:00:00     |
 | 2012 | Minnesota | MRO  | East North Central  | normal           | -0.1          | severe weather   | thunderstorm   | 2550     | NaN         | 68200              | 2012-06-19 04:30:00      | 2012-06-20 23:00:00     |
 | 2015 | Minnesota | MRO  | East North Central  | warm             | 1.2           | severe weather   | NaN            | 1740     | 250.0       | 250000             | 2015-07-18 02:00:00      | 2015-07-19 07:00:00     |

+## Exploratory Data Analysis

+### Univariate Analysis

+1. Frequency of Power Outages Across Climate Regions

+The bar chart illustrates the frequency of power outages across different climate regions, providing insight into how often outages occur in each area.
+The height of each bar represents the number of recorded outage events, making it easy to compare the distribution across regions.
+Regions with higher frequencies may experience more frequent extreme weather conditions, such as hurricanes, heavy snowfall, or heatwaves, which could contribute to power disruptions.
+Conversely, regions with lower frequencies may have more stable climates or resilient infrastructure.

+This visualization helps identify potential trends in power outages based on climate conditions.
+If certain regions show significantly higher outage counts, it may indicate vulnerabilities in infrastructure or more severe weather impacts in those areas.
+Understanding these patterns can aid in improving outage preparedness, infrastructure resilience, and policy decisions for mitigating climate-related disruptions.